TAM SAM SOM Calculator

 How do you calculate TAM for a B2B SaaS startup?

-For a B2B SaaS startup, the cleanest TAM is bottom-up: target accounts × ACV.
-For diligence-grade rigor, also run top-down (industry size × capture × filters) and reconcile.
-If methods agree within 15% the number is credible; over 30% divergence and an investor will flag it.
+For a B2B SaaS startup the cleanest TAM is bottom-up: target accounts × annual contract value.
+Example: 500,000 accounts × $12K ACV = $6B TAM.
+For a defensible pitch also run top-down (industry size × category capture × geo × segment filters) and reconcile the two.
+If the methods diverge by less than 15% you have a credible TAM; over 30% and an investor will flag it in diligence.

 What is the difference between top-down and bottom-up TAM?

 Top-Down starts from a published industry size and applies capture + geo + segment filters.
 Bottom-Up starts from accounts × ACV.
 Top-Down is faster; Bottom-Up is more defensible.
-The TAM SAM SOM calculator top down bottom up approach uses both and shows the divergence.
+Running both side-by-side and showing the divergence is what investors expect in diligence.

 How do you build a bottom-up TAM calculator for SaaS?

-Bottom-up TAM = accounts × ACV.
-SAM = accounts × reachable % × ACV.
-SOM = accounts × reachable % × closable % × win rate × ACV.
-Win rate is the largest sensitivity — even a 1pp change can move SOM by tens of millions.
+A bottom-up TAM calculator multiplies your total addressable accounts by the average annual contract value.
+SAM = accounts × reachable % × ACV; SOM = accounts × reachable % × closable % × win rate × ACV.
+The win-rate slider is the single biggest sensitivity — even a 1pp change can move SOM by tens of millions of dollars.

 What is a realistic SOM for a Series A startup?